 Some weeks ago I heard about the latest euro-zone member Cyprus to ask a bail-out .
 This made me think about the beautiful book „BITTER LEMONS OF CYPRUS“ by Lawrence Durrell which I have read some time ago and my trip to Cyprus in 1967.
 If you feel like, you can try to answer these questions, which you can correct online, before you read the article

-You can also download the article with questions/audios here:Bitterlemons
+You can also download the article with questions and here below the audios here:Bitterlemons

 To start with, I would like to give you some information about the island and its history.
 Cyprus is a tiny island in the Mediterranean Sea and its government has been trying to find the money to recapitalize its second-largest bank.The demise of Cyprus matters because: